Allan Pettersson: Music

 Pettersson's music can be compared to Mahler's symphonic output, especially in the magnificent design and the passion and dynamism.
-He also, like Mahler, often includes music from his songs in his symphonies, as well as the second violin concerto.
-The symphonic eccentric Pettersson is not an avant-gardist.
+Like Mahler, he also often includes music from his songs in his symphonies, as well as the second violin concerto.
+Pettersson, an eccentric symphonist, was not an avant-gardist.
 His kinetic and organic development of musical matter uses traditional means of expression.
 Basic motifs are constantly being changed and developed.
-Pettersson's writing is very strenuous and often has many simultaneous polyphonic lines.
-His symphonies end on common major or minor chords— but tonality, which depends on some sense, however attenuated, of tonal progression, is found mostly in slower sections.
-This can be shown at the openings and endings of his 6th and 7th symphonies, and the end of his 9th.
+Pettersson's writing is very demanding, often featuring many simultaneous polyphonic lines.
+His symphonies end on common major or minor chords—tonality, though often attenuated, is found mostly in slower sections.
+This is evident in the openings and endings of his 6th and 7th symphonies, and the end of his 9th.
 Overwhelmingly serious in tone, often dissonant, his music rises to ferocious climaxes, relieved, especially in his later works, by lyrical oases ("lyrische Inseln").

 Pettersson's music has a very distinctive sound and can hardly be confused with that of any other 20th-century composer.
-His symphonies, which range from 25 to 70 minutes long, are typically one-movement works, with the exceptions of no 3 (in four movements) and no 8 (in two).
+His symphonies, which range from 25 to 70 minutes long, are typically one-movement works, with the exceptions of No. 3 (in four movements) and No. 8 (in two).
 Pettersson's music is often demanding both on performers and listeners.

 Pettersson quoted songs from his own 24 Barefoot Songs in several of his compositions.

 Musicologist Ivanka Stoïanova designed a theory of musical space about Pettersson's music.

 Most of his music has now been recorded at least once and much of it is now available in published scores.
 (Note: Pettersson's works have been published by Nordiska Musikförlaget.)